iter8-tools/iter8/mkdocs/docs/tutorials/load-test-http/usage.md

 ## Assertions
 The `iter8 assert` subcommand asserts if experiment result satisfies the specified conditions.
 If assert conditions are satisfied, it exits with code `0`; else, it exits with code `1`.
 Assertions are especially useful within CI/CD/GitOps pipelines.

-Assert that the [above experiment](#example) completed without any failures and all the SLOs are satisfied.
+Assert that the [sample experiment](#example) completed without failures, and all SLOs are satisfied.
 ```shell
 iter8 assert -c completed -c nofailure -c slos
 ```